 From broadening the curriculum to exposing the Windrush scandal, our work is rooted in challenging structural racism and its impact on our communities.
 Our authoritative research-based interventions equip decision makers, practitioners and citizens with the knowledge and tools to deliver genuine progress towards racial equality in Britain.

-We believe in working collaboratively with grassroots organisations, academics and thought leaders, and businesses to effectively challenge racial injustice.
+We believe in working collaboratively with grassroots organisations, policy makers, academics, thought leaders, businesses and our public services to effectively challenge racial injustice.